cs1302uga/cs1302-api-app/README.rst

 be announced on Piazza.
 Updates related to correcting typos will probably not be announced unless they change the meaning of some requirement.

+:2023-12-07:
+    Part 1 of the `DEADLINE.md` that is required to be included in each submission has been modified to have students provide sample URLs for their APIs.
+If you have an old version of the `DEADLINE.md` file, then you need to update it prior to submitting your project so that it covers the same information requested in the new version.
+You can find the new `DEADLINE.md` file `here <https://raw.githubusercontent.com/cs1302uga/cs1302-api-app/main/meta/DEADLINE.md>`_.

 Project Description
 *******************